Tuesday, May 31, 2011

 Directions:

 In a heavy 2 gallon stock pot over high heat.
 Add olive oil.
 Put onions in pan.
 Do not stir for 5 minutes until one side of the onions are very dark brown (as you would for fajitas).
 Add the garlic and cook 2-3 minutes.
 Add all remaining ingredients.
 Simmer 20 minutes uncovered until thickened.
 Place salsa in sterile canning jars with 1/2 inch head space.
-Process 15 minutes for pints and 20 minutes for quart jars.
+Process 15 minutes for pints jars.

 Hide them from Ace.
 Share them with the ones you love.